Frequently Asked Questions

 If you have a 14-day guide data subscription the current 14-day guide data is deleted but the subscription remains active and new guide data is loaded when the next guide data update happens.

 Unlike HDHR and Tablo that are single point gateway systems and can support only one antenna and one storage device, multiple ZapperBox devices can work like a distributed gateway.
 They can support multiple antennas and multiple storage devices and share all the storage and antenna feeds across all receivers in the home.
 See a blog post about this architecture at this link.
+See our roadmap to upgrade all DVRs to gateways at this link.

 Currently, we are selling three ZapperBox models; m1 is a dual tuner device.
 M2 is a single tuner device and m3 is a client device without any tuner.
 All three devices can be used in any room to view any channel and any recording from any other device or its own connected storage and antenna.
 See a comparison between all three devices at this link.